clearlinux/clear-linux-documentation/source/clear-linux/tutorials/azure.rst

 and detailed description of resources within MS Azure.

-To create our new resource group, run the :command:`az` command shown below to create a resource group named `ClearResourceGroup` and locate it in the `westus` region.
+To create our new resource group, run the :command:`az` command shown below to create a resource group named `ClearResourceGroup` using the `-n` parameter and locate it in the `westus` region using the `-l` parameter.

 .. code-block:: console

-   az group create -n ClearResourceGroup -l westus
+   $ az group create -n ClearResourceGroup -l westus

 When the command has completed, the output from this command is similar to the following: